Tried & Tested Books for Infants 0-12 Months Your Baby Will Love

 10. Poke-a-Dot: First Words by Melissa & Doug Children’s Books

 These aren’t the most engaging books to read but they have a unique feature that babies love–a dot that they can poke.
-These are great to keep in your diaper bag as a quick way to occupy your baby.
+The Poke-a-Dot books are great to keep in your diaper bag as a quick way to occupy your baby.
 When my son was a little older (9 months or so), he’d go back and forth through the pages, on his own, poking the dots for a good 10 minutes or more.
 You can also go through this with your baby during reading time.

 Start with these 10 books for infants 0-12 months, and watch your baby engage with reading as he/she becomes more interactive.
 Remember to use this as a fun, bonding time between you and your baby.
 He/she will love the attention and that will help enforce the love of books and reading.
 Read your babies’ books that interest them and watch their love for reading grow!